pstorli/WackyMole/README.txt

   0000 Added effect of changing the play button to pause and the pause button to play when pressed.
   0000 Added shared preferences to save/restore the current score, level and time.
   0000 Added snack bar, cuz I was hungry. :)
+  0000 Added click listener to board and added click sound effect.
+  0000 Fixed colors for light/dark mode by adding ?attr/ instead of @color/

 ----------------------------------------------------------------------------------------------------
 Resolved issues in Version 1000